-Page 3 - Multi-Quarter Transit Plots
+Pages 6 and 7 - Multi-Quarter Transit Plots

-With 16 quarters of data, it becomes possible to look for quarter-to-quarter and seasonal variations.
+With 17 quarters of data, it is possible to look for quarter-to-quarter and seasonal variations.
 Extreme variations are often telltale signs of contamination and false-positive identification.
 As well, when examining long-period candidates with only a few transits total, it is valuable to look at each individual transit, in case any are due to systematics such as SPSDs, thermal events, spacecraft pointing, etc. Zooming in on each individual transit, centered on the time of transit expected from the linear ephemeris, may also reveal transit timing variations.

-Figure 12 shows the phased light curve for each quarter, utilizing DV detrended data.
+Figure 15 shows the phased light curve for each quarter, utilizing DV detrended data.
 Each quarter is labeled via Q1 for Quarter 1, Q2 for Quarter 2, etc. To the right of each row of quarters is the combined data for that year, e.g., Year 1 (Y1) is composed of Q1, Q2, Q3, and Q4.
 At the bottom of each column of quarters is the combined data for that season, e.g., Season 0 (S0) is composed of Q1, Q5, Q9, and Q13.
-Finally, all data combined for all 16 quarters is shown in the lower-right corner as "All".
+Finally, all data combined for all 17 quarters is shown in the lower-right corner as "All".
+Note that data from Q1 and Q17 are combined in the top-left panel, as each only spans a month of time and they correspond to the same season.
 Red points are unbinned data and the larger, blue points are binned data.
 The best-fit transit model to all the data combined is shown by the solid black line, for all quarters, years, and seasons.
+A very similar plot is shown for the alternately detrended data on page 7 of the Q1-Q17 DR24 vetting forms.

 Since the model fit is constant, it provides a scale for the variation of each individual quarter or yearly/seasonal combination.
 Thus, if the data for a particular quarter is much deeper than the solid black transit model, it means that the data for that quarter presents a much deeper transit compared to all the data combined.
 Similarly, if the data appears flat compared to the transit model, then the data for that quarter shows no transit compared to all the data combined.
-Note that the period of the system is greater than ~90 days, then the transit displayed in each quarter is the only transit observed in that quarter.
-Finally, please also note that small quarter-to-quarter and season-to-season variations are normal, as the star falls on different pixels with different photometric apertures each quarter.
+If the period of the system is greater than ~90 days, then the transit displayed in each quarter is the only transit observed in that quarter.
+Finally, small quarter-to-quarter and season-to-season variations are normal, as the star falls on different pixels with different photometric apertures each quarter.

-Page 4 - Model-Shift Uniqueness Test and Occultation Search
+Pages 8 and 9 - Model-Shift Uniqueness Test and Occultation Search

-In the Q1-Q16 search and analysis, 16 quarters of data were used to search for shallow transit events (less than 100 ppm) with long periods (over 300 days).
+In the Q1-Q17 DR24 search and analysis, 17 quarters of data were used to search for shallow transit events (less than 100 ppm) with long periods (over 300 days).
 This means that only a small percentage of the orbital phase contains transit information and it can be very difficult to judge the quality of a detected event when examining either a full phase-curve or a zoom-in on data close to transit.
 This is simply a fact of the large dynamic range of information that must be assessed to judge a transit candidate.
-As such, a new data product was developed and used in the Q1-Q12 TCERT activity, and refined for the Q1-Q16 TCERT activity, to search for additional transit-like events in the data that have the same periodicity as the primary event.
-An example is shown in Figure 13.
+As such, a data product was developed and used in the Q1-Q12, Q1-16, and the present Q1-Q17 DR24 TCERT activities to search for additional transit-like events in the data at the same period as the primary event.